walragatver/walragatver.github.io/_posts/2019-01-14-kwoc-report.md

 **Getting started**

-I created my first pull request in the second week of november and was just looking for any open source program like GSOC for the winter period.
-I stumbled upon the KWOC website and was excited to join this program as it seemed to be the preparation for Google Summer of Code.
+After completing my course on machine learning in November, I was looking to contribute in open source community.
+Earlier my seniors suggested me of KWOC, so I made a quick google search and found that it's goint to start soon.
+I was pretty excited to contribute in KWOC as it was like a practice session for Google Summer Of Code.

 **Choosing the Projects**

-I wanted to work mainly on the projects that were using Python, C, C++, PHP and firstly I adhered to it.
-Later, I also worked upon a JavaScript project.
-I tried my hand on projects like git, coala, sensenet, smvdu-algos, social-media- review-platform, hoxnox.
+I wanted to work mainly on the projects that were using Python, Machine Learning, Deep Learning algorithms and frameworks and thus, adhered to them.
+I went through projects like Stock Market Forecasting, Benji, Sangita, Merkalysis, Ball Sacker, Artemis Arrow, Imagery

 **Work/Challenges**

-**1. Git**
+**1. STOCK MARKET FORECASTING**

 I came across the ‘git’ project which immediately took my attention as I was trying to understand the version control systems.
 After being unable to explore